ahinkel421/goalstrive/README.md

 7. Make "my goals" link only visible if logged in.
 8. If logged in, "log in" and "get started" go away.
 9. On arrow click (dest goals page), add/remove class hidden from "collapsable-goal-info"
+10. Add a 'create new goal' button to my goals page.
+11. Add faint goal divider